Kristenz24/UAware-V2/README.md

 ***UAware*** is a web application designed to help users track and recover lost items.
 It simplifies the process of managing and locating missing belongings in a seamless, user-friendly way.

+## Note: Downloading as a ZIP
+- Downloading this project as a ZIP file may occasionally trigger a ``"Virus Detected"`` warning in some web browsers.
+This is because the project may mimic behaviors that are mistakenly flagged as malware.

+- To verify if yourself, you can upload the ZIP file to ``VirusTotal``, which provides a comprehensive analysis of the file, this would verify that this project is just a ``false positive``

 ## Prerequisites
 Make sure you have the following installed:
 - Node JS